wp-plugins/goodreviews/readme.txt

 = 2.0.0 =
 * Plugin has been completely rewritten to better integrate with the Wordpress Settings API.
+* Added widgets for book buying links, book information, and book reviews.
 * Added support for styling the output in a more responsive way.
-* Added separate WordPress widgets for book buying links, book information, and book reviews.
 * Added support for WordPress localization (i18n).
 * Added support for HTTP retries and an exponential backoff method of dealing with throttling problems.
 * Added support for context-sensitive help on the Settings page.